Punctured logarithmic maps: The stack of punctured maps

 The corresponding stacks with markings replaced by weak markings are denoted by the same symbols adorned with primes:

 \end{definition}

-An important special case is that $\btau$ is the class $\beta=(g,\bar\bu,A)$ of a punctured map (Definition~\ref{Def: global types}).
-Then $G$ is the graph with only one vertex $v$ of some genus $g$, stratum $\bsigma(v)=0\in\Sigma(X)$, and curve class $A$, no edges, and any number of legs.
-Recalling from \S\,\ref{sss: tropical punctured maps} that the stratum of $X$ associated to the origin $0\in\Sigma(X)$ equals $\ul X$, the resulting stacks then restrict only the total genus and total curve class, as well as the number of punctures and their global contact orders.
+An important special case is that $\btau$ is the class $\beta=(g,\bar\bu,A)$ of a punctured map (Definition~\ref{Def: global type}).
+Then $G$ is the graph with only one vertex $v$ of some genus $g$, stratum $\bsigma(v)= {0}\in\Sigma(X)$, and curve class $A$, no edges, and any number of legs.
+Recalling from \S\ref{sss: tropical punctured maps} that the stratum of $X$ associated to the origin $0\in\Sigma(X)$ equals $\ul X$, the resulting stacks

+restrict only the total genus and total curve class, as well as the number of punctures and their global contact orders.

-\begin{remark} We will see in Proposition~\ref{Prop: pure-dimensional fM(cX,tau)} that for a realizable global type $\tau$ the moduli spaces $\fM(\cX/B,\tau)$ of $\tau$-marked punctured maps to $\cX/B$ are reduced and pure-dimensional.
-For a general global type the reduction of $\fM(\cX/B,\tau)$ is stratified by the images of the morphisms $\fM(\cX/B,\btau')\arr \fM(\cX/B,\btau)$ for realizable types $\btau'$ dominating $\tau$, see Remark~\ref{Rem: stratified structure of fM(cX,tau)} below.
-Thus from the stratified point of view, markings as in \ref{Def: marking by type}(3) are the correct notion.
-This feature explains their appearance in \cite[Definition 2.31]{decomposition}.
+\begin{remark} We will see in Proposition~\ref{Prop: pure-dimensional fM(cX,tau)} that for a realizable global type $\tau$ the moduli spaces $\fM(\cX/B,\tau)$ of $\tau$-marked punctured maps to $\cX/B$ are reduced and pure-dimensional, {at least for simple $X$}.
+For a general global type the reduction of $\fM(\cX/B,\tau)$ is stratified by the images of the morphisms $\fM(\cX/B,\tau')\arr \fM(\cX/B,\tau)$ for realizable types $\tau'$ dominating $\tau$, see Remark~\ref{Rem: stratified structure of fM(cX,tau)} below.
+Thus from the stratified point of view, markings as in {Definition~}\ref{Def: marking by type},3 are the correct notion.
+This feature explains their appearance in \cite[Def.\,2.31]{decomposition}.

-However, the notion of weak marking, as in \ref{Def: marking by type}(1-2), appears naturally in gluing situations.
+However, the notion of weak marking, as in {Definition~}\ref{Def: marking by type},{(1)--(2)}, appears naturally in gluing situations.
 Notably the commutative square in Theorem~\ref{Thm: Gluing theorem} is only cartesian with weak markings.
 For applications in Gromov-Witten theory, one works with cycles in the moduli spaces of punctured maps appearing in this diagram and the difference between markings and weak markings disappears, possibly up to computable multiplicities.
 See for example \cite{Yixian} where this approach is taken. \end{remark}